AdrianMarasigan/Software-Engineering-Learnings/Algorithms/README.md

 The Knuth-Morris-Pratt (KMP) Algorithm is used for substring searching within a longer string.
 It efficiently finds all occurrences of a substring by avoiding unnecessary character comparisons.

 #### Key Characteristics
-1. Efficiency: The KMP Algorithm achieves a time complexity of O(n + m), where "n" is the length of the text and "m" is the length of the substring to be searched.
+1. Time Complexity: The KMP Algorithm achieves a time complexity of O(n + m), where "n" is the length of the text and "m" is the length of the substring to be searched.
 2. Partial Match Table: KMP uses a precomputed partial match table to skip comparisons when a mismatch occurs.
 This enhances its efficiency.

 Use Cases: KMP is suitable for searching substrings within texts, including applications like text editors, search engines, and string pattern matching.